6up-b/learnanything/README.md

   provenance end to end.
 Raw attempts are retained so derived learning state can be deterministically replayed after algorithm changes.
-- Supports learner authoring: write your own practice cards, promote useful tutor exchanges, request easier/harder variants of an item, and run a narrow end-to-end certifying "golden path" over one task family.
+- Supports learner authoring: write your own practice cards, promote useful tutor exchanges, request easier/harder variants of an item

 The core loop is: